 As part of the neonatal nutrition training program at Baylor College of Medicine, three-month fellowship programs are offered annually.
 Two applicants are selected per session.

 This program is supported in part by Project # T79 MC00023 from the Maternal and Child Health Bureau (Title V, Social Security Act), Health Resources and Services Administration, Department of Health and Human Services.

-Cost of the fellowship program includes travel, room, and meals.
+Cost of the fellowship program includes books, travel, room, and meals.
 Apartment and room rentals are available throughout the greater Houston Area.
-No registration fee is charged for the fellowship program and a stipend of $1,800 per month is provided to each participant via grant support.
+No registration fee is charged for the fellowship program and a stipend of $1,987 per month is provided to each participant via grant support.